 “The Little Drummer Boy” was a classic written in 1941, while “Peace on Earth” was written especially for David Bowie and Bing Crosby in 1977.
 Although both men had much trepidation about recording together, and barely rehearsed more than an hour, this compilation has become one of the most successful duets in Christmas music history.
 Crosby died just five weeks after recording the TV special, which aired about a month after his death.

 08 AC/DC – “Mistress for Christmas”

-Released in 1990 on AC/DC’s twelfth studio album, The Razor’s Edge, this song brings a twist to our current political situation.
+“Mistress for Christmas” was released in 1990 on AC/DC’s twelfth studio album The Razor’s Edge.
 Angus Young has stated, “I think the funniest song on this album is ‘Mistress For Christmas.’
 That song’s about Donald Trump.
 He was big news at the time, so we thought we’d have a bit of fun and humor with it.”
 Little did they know!

 07 John Lennon & Yoko Ono – “Happy Xmas (War Is Over)”